semaphoreci/docs/next-gen-pipeline-guide.md

 If sequential pipeline doesn't meet your team needs, then this guide is just for you.

-## Define Semaphore pipeline via dependencies between blocks
+## Define pipeline via dependencies between blocks